The True History of the Shakespeare Ladies Club (Est. 1736)

 18th-Century Shakespeare Ladies Club Members

 Each of these women is represented in my forthcoming novel, The Women Who Saved Shakespeare.
 I’ve spent five years writing and researching their stories, and I really hope I’ve done them justice.
-From the modesty and honesty with which she talks about her own struggles as a writer, I am hopeful that Elizabeth Boyd, at least, would excuse my inaccuracies.
+From the modesty and honesty with which she talks about her own struggles as a writer, I am hopeful that Elizabeth Boyd, at least, would excuse any inaccuracies.

 Mary Montagu, Duchess of Montagu